NREL/EnergyPlus/design/FY2021/NFP_AirflowNetwork_Specified_Flow_Element.md

 Unit test will be added to ensure numerical values are calculated properly.

 ## Input Output Reference Documentation ##
-Additions will be made to the Input Output Reference for the ConstantFlowRate airflow element.
+Additions will be made to the Input Output Reference for the SpecifiedFlowRate airflow element.

 ## Input Description ##
 ```
-AirflowNetwork:MultiZone:ConstantFlowRate,
+AirflowNetwork:MultiZone:SpecifiedFlowRate,
       \min-fields 2
       \memo This object specifies the flow through a link.
  A1 , \field Name